-- ♦ Received and assessed rail, bus and ferry accident and incident notifications from accredited operators and regulators in accordance with the Passenger Transport Act 1990 and the terms of the Collaboration Agreement with the ATSB. - ♦ Conducted Just Culture investigations into rail, bus and ferry accidents and incidents involving fatalities, serious injury and significant damage, to determine causation, contributory factors and recommend preventative remedial safety action. - Conducted 'systemic' investigations into organisational, operational, cultural and other deficiencies that are identified in the course of investigations or through analysis of accident and incident notifications. - Reviewed the reports of investigations conducted by transport operators to determine the adequacy of those investigations, their findings and recommendations. - Received and facilitated the investigation of reports of safety concerns lodged by transport employees under the CSIRS. - Conducted analysis of transport accidents and incidents in Australia and abroad to identify safety trends.
+- Received and assessed rail, bus and ferry accident and incident notifications from accredited operators and regulators in accordance with the Passenger Transport Act 1990 and the terms of the Collaboration Agreement with the ATSB. - Conducted investigations into rail, bus and ferry accidents and ۲ incidents involving fatalities, serious injury and significant damage to determine contributory factors and recommend preventative remedial safety action to improve transport safety. - Conducted 'systemic' investigations into organisational, operational, cultural and other deficiencies that are identified in the course of investigations or through analysis of accident and incident notifications. - Reviewed the reports of investigations conducted by transport operators to determine the adequacy of those investigations, their findings and recommendations. - Received and facilitated the investigation of reports of safety concerns lodged by transport employees under the CSIRS. - Conducted analysis of transport accidents and incidents in Australia and abroad to identify safety trends.

-2014 - 15 in Review
+2015 - 16 in Review

-During the year, OTSI received 634 notifications of incidents and accidents which fell within the category of "Notifiable Occurrences" as described in the Acts, Regulations and established reporting protocols.
-Of these, 100 were rail notifications provided by the ATSB in accordance with the Rail Safety National Law and the terms of the Collaboration Agreement.
-Additional information was sought in relation to 144 incident reports (rail - 66, bus - 60, ferry - 18) to assist in the process of determining what investigative action was warranted.
-OTSI investigators deployed to incident sites on 18 occasions (rail - 7, bus - 8, ferry - 3) to conduct preliminary investigations.
+During the year, OTSI received 679 notifications of incidents and accidents which fell within the category of "Notifiable Occurrences" as described in the Acts, Regulations and established reporting protocols.
+Of these, 109 were rail notifications provided by the ATSB in accordance with the Rail Safety National Law and the terms of the Collaboration Agreement.
+Additional information was sought in relation to 166 incident reports (53 rail, 94 bus, and 19 ferry) to assist in the process of determining what investigative action was warranted.
+OTSI investigators deployed to incident sites on 37 occasions (13 rail, 13 bus, and 11 ferry) to conduct preliminary investigations.
 The following investigations were initiated and undertaken by OTSI in the reporting period: